 The FRA guidance (FRA 2012) indicates that there is considerable evidence that increased annoyance is likely to occur for train noise events with high travel speeds (rapid onset rates).
 A rapid rise of sound level can result in a startle effect, particularly for a noise-sensitive receptor near the tracks.
 Analysts assessed the potential for annoyance from rapid onset based on HSR train speed and distance of the receptor from the track.
 Figure 4-5 illustrates the relationship of speed and distance to locations where the onset rate for project operations may cause a startle effect.
 An onset rate of 30 dBA per second was used to establish distances from the track centerlines within which startle effects would likely be experienced.
-The distances from the access-restricted right-of-way to identify receptors that could experience startle and annoyance from the rapid onset of HSR and Caltrain passbys.
+The distances from the outermost track centerline were compared to the location of sensitive receptors beyond the access-restricted right-of-way to identify receptors that could experience startle and annoyance from the rapid onset of HSR and Caltrain passbys.